NIGHTINGALE MONTESSORI

 Growing our Garden - Growing Ourselves

-A two-year implementation grant from the USDA helped the school pilot a Living Laboratory on our new 10-acre campus.
+A two-year implementation grant from the USDA helped the school pilot this living laboratory on our new 10-acre campus.
 It enabled us to expand our Learning Gardens and equip a Community Teaching Kitchen for hosting community workshops.
 The USDA grant aligns perfectly with Nightingale’s widening focus on the Edible Schoolyard experience.
 The purpose of the grant is to bring more locally sourced foods into school cafeterias – particularly in urban food deserts – and to integrate agriculture and nutrition education into the standard curriculum.

 PEACE COMES FROM THE SOIL: To create a nurturing and healthy learning environment at Nightingale, we seek to engender the values of collaborative, hands-on learning, purpose-driven inquiry, and the steadfast work of peace in our community and in our world.
 As Maria Montessori said, “peace is the work of education.”
 Here at Nightingale Montessori, new seeds are being planted on our own grounds that will enable us to grow this fertile dream into a new and ever more fruitful reality.